Mary Anne Davis announces bid for Nevada County clerk-recorder/registrar of voters

 The Union Publisher Don Rogers said in a statement that he prefers employees avoid running for public office, though state law is clear they are free to follow their conscience without repercussion.

 "This is an unusual circumstance, but Mary Anne, our wonderful events director, does not work in the newsroom or have influence on coverage," Rogers states.
 "She resigned from our editorial board, and I'm confident our news staff will report on her race fairly and without favor to either candidate.
-I encourage anyone with concerns to contact me at 477-4299 or drogers@theunion.com, even though Mary Anne does not work in the newsroom or have any influence on news coverage."
+I encourage anyone with concerns to contact me at 477-4299 or drogers@theunion.com."

 To contact Staff Writer Alan Riquelmy, email ariquelmy@theunion.com or call 530-477-4239.